seijikun/kmean-rs/README.md

 [![docs](https://docs.rs/kmeans/badge.svg)](https://docs.rs/kmeans/latest/kmeans/)

 kmeans is a small and fast library for k-means clustering calculations.
-Here is a small example, using kmean++ as initialization method:
+Here is a small example, using kmean++ as initialization method and lloyd as k-means variant:

 ```rust
 use kmeans::*;